CursorvsMurf.ai

 Look, Murf.ai had studio editor but felt disconnected.

-Honestly, Workflow compatibility: Cursor works seamlessly for general use, which I noticed during testing.
+Honestly, Workflow compatibility: Cursor works seamlessly for An AI-first code editor forked from VS Code, with AI woven into every part of the workflow., which I noticed during testing.
 Murf.ai requires adjustments.

 ⚖️ Verdict